Case Details

 What Were the Key Legal Issues?

-Third, the court considered whether Ms Lim had shown a prima facie case of reasonable suspicion that the NOI was issued in bad faith and whether SkillsFuture had acted procedurally unfairly by failing to give Ms Lim an opportunity to be heard to address the Allegations before issuing the NOI.
+Substantively, the court then considered whether Ms Lim had established an arguable or prima facie case of reasonable suspicion that the NOI was unlawful.
+The key legality question was whether the NOI was issued without statutory power—ie, whether it was illegal because SkillsFuture lacked the power under the SSG Act to issue such a notice.
+Closely related was whether the NOI was irrational and Wednesbury unreasonable, whether it was issued in bad faith, and whether SkillsFuture acted procedurally unfairly by failing to give Ms Lim an opportunity to be heard in relation to the allegations underpinning the NOI.

 How Did the Court Analyse the Issues?